vaionicle/vaionicle.github.io/posts/3D-Printers/Creality-3D v2.md

 ## Hardware Upgrades

+In this section you will find any hardware upgrades that I install already.

 ### For Bed

-- BL Touch
+- BL Touch (check also for CL Touch)
-- CR Touch
 - insulator

 ## Print Upgrades